SirJonthe/xun/README.md

 XB comes with a standard library that mirrors that of commonly used C standard library functionality.
 It also includes non-standard functionality that can be used to access system features, such as device I/O.

-See Programming Manual for XERXES(tm) B (XB) for technical details about the programming language.
+See "Programming Manual for XERXES(tm) B (XB)" for technical details about the programming language.

 #### XDB
 XDB (XERXES Debugger) an external tool that is a binary debugger that executes a binary step by step.
 The debugger has an option for a terminal-based UI where the used can see the program, stack, and register values as the program executes.